 - Political science majors who have demonstrated academic excellence.

-Submit an application in the academic year before you plan travel to Africa.
+- Submit an Application (PDF version) in the academic year before you plan travel to Africa.

-- Have earned at least 60 but not more than 105 credit hours toward an undergraduate degree in political science
+- Have earned at least 42 credit hours toward an undergraduate degree.

 - Have demonstrated academic excellence.